SublimeText/PowerShell/CONTRIBUTING.md

 #### Running Tests

-If you ara adding functionality or making substantial changes to existing code, please add tests and ensure that existing tests pass.
+If you are adding functionality or making substantial changes to existing code, please add tests and ensure that existing tests pass.

 Currently, we have very few tests and they aren't easy to run... :-(